-87 See also the Law No. 27/1994 of Egypt (, supra, Article 11; the International Arbitration Code of Djibouti, 1984, Article 2(2); and the OHADA Uniform Act on Arbitration, 1999, Article 2.
+&lt;sup>78 See also the Law No. 27/1994 of Egypt (, supra, Article 11; the International Arbitration Code of Djibouti, 1984, Article 2(2); and the OHADA Uniform Act on Arbitration, 1999, Article 2.

-The second category of disputes incapable of settlement by arbitration includes those involving protected persons88 and the family as an institution.
-Section 7 of the Arbitration Act of Botswana, 1959 exempt matrimonial causes89 and matters in which persons with legal incapacity may be interested from the scope of subject matters that are arbitrable.
-Section 6(2) of the Zambian Arbitration Act, 2000 also exempt from arbitration subject matters incidental to a matrimonial cause,90 the determination of paternity, maternity or parentage and matters affecting the interest of a minor or a person under legal incapacity.91
+The second category of disputes incapable of settlement by arbitration includes those involving protected persons and the family as an institution.
+Section 7 of the Arbitration Act of Botswana, 1959 exempt matrimonial causes and matters in which persons with legal incapacity may be interested from the scope of subject matters that are arbitrable.
+Section 6(2) of the Zambian Arbitration Act, 2000 also exempt from arbitration subject matters incidental to a matrimonial cause, the determination of paternity, maternity or parentage and matters affecting the interest of a minor or a person under legal incapacity.

 It is worth noting that not all arbitration laws in Africa exempt matrimonial issues from settlement by arbitration.
-For example, under the Ethiopian Civil Code, 92 conflicts in cases relating to marriages, divorces and irregular unions are arbitrable.
+For example, under the Ethiopian Civil Code, conflicts in cases relating to marriages, divorces and irregular unions are arbitrable.
 Further, some statutes do not provide a blanket exemption of matters involving the interests of minors or persons with limited or no legal capacity from arbitration.
 For instance, under the Zambia Arbitration Act, a matter affecting the interest of a person under some legal incapacity will be arbitrable if the person is represented by a competent person.
-93 Similarly, the Zimbabwe Arbitration Act permits such matters to be settled by arbitration with leave of the High court.
-94 Again, there are generally no blanket exemptions on consumer, bankruptcy and related commercial transactions.
-Section 38 of the Kenyan Arbitration Act, 1995 is deliberately designed to ensure that where necessary, bankruptcy proceedings could be settled by arbitration.95 Section 8 of the International Arbitration Act of Mauritius places some additional requirements on parties to consumer arbitrations thereby making the arbitrability of such matters contingent on compliance with such requirement.
-96 These 'partial' exemptions are indications that these exempted matters could be arbitrable when certain public interest concerns are properly addressed.
-In this sense, these African arbitration statutes are as liberal as the prevailing practice in Europe and America on similar subject matters.
+Similarly, the Zimbabwe Arbitration Act permits such matters to be settled by arbitration with leave of the High court.
+Again, there are generally no blanket exemptions on consumer, bankruptcy and related commercial transactions.
+Section 38 of the Kenyan Arbitration Act, 1995 is deliberately designed to ensure that where necessary, bankruptcy proceedings could be settled by arbitration.
+Section 8 of the International Arbitration Act of Mauritius places some additional requirements on parties to consumer arbitrations thereby making the such as minors, persons with legal disabilities generally and consumers